kalanaS95/Light-Weight-DIFT/README.md

 4. Then click OK.
 Then you will see a NAT under NAT networks called “Multihost-Demo”

-**Installing view from the attacker's perspective VirtualBox disk image.**
+**Installing view from the adversary's perspective VirtualBox disk image.**

-1. First download the "ubuntu 10.04.1 LTS - 32 bit - attacker.ova" file
+1. First download the "ubuntu 10.04.1 LTS - 32 bit - adversary.ova" file

 	Download Link to the disk image:
 	https://www.dropbox.com/sh/4yc3uhyczi0hjzm/AAC21rVdqkaXlP4nvWILZuUQa?dl=0

 3. Navigate to File → Import appliance (Shortcut Ctrl + I).
-4. Then choose “ubuntu 10.04.1 LTS – 32 bit – attacker.ova” from the file explorer
+4. Then choose “ubuntu 10.04.1 LTS – 32 bit – adversary.ova” from the file explorer
     (VirtualBox images can be found under “VirtualBox Images” directory in the unzipped file) window and click next.
 5. From the next window, make sure to choose “include all network adapter MAC